 - A copy of your CP2000 notice so the IRS can easily match it to your file.

 - A clear and concise explanation of why you believe the IRS is wrong.
-For example, “I received this notice because of a missing 1099-MISC, but I should not have received a 1099-MISC because the income was also reported on 1099-K. The 1099-K income was included in my Schedule C.”
+A sample CP2000 notice response letter might include, “I received this notice because of a missing 1099-MISC, but I should not have received a 1099-MISC because the income was also reported on 1099-K. The 1099-K income was included in my Schedule C.”

 - Supporting documentation.
 This might include receipts, deposit records, or worksheets you used to figure your entries on your tax return.